 - You apply for a probationary or hardship permit — which you might need if your license is suspended.

 - A judge orders a mandatory insurance supervision.

 What if I don’t have a car or license?

-You’ll still need to file for an SR-22 to legally get behind the wheel in Oregon.
 If you lose your license because you’re caught driving without insurance, the court could order you to carry non-owner insurance to reinstate your license.

 What if I’m from another state?

 If you have an SR-22 from another state, you must maintain it while driving in Oregon.
 Your SR-22 is likely to be sufficient in Oregon, but it’s best to call your DMV and your insurer to confirm.